 - Strategic Planning is done by top level management, whereas the Operational Planning is a function of middle-level management.

-- Strategic Planning covers the whole organisation, but Operational Planning is done in a particular unit or department of the organisation.
+- Strategic Planning covers the whole organization, but Operational Planning is done in a particular unit or department of the organization.

-As we have discussed in the beginning that planning can be done for anything, so in a business organisation it can be done for various purposes right from reaching the vision to its regular business activities, but their names, ways and planning techniques are different.
-Strategic Planning and Operational Planning are two types of planning process performed by the managers and executives of the organisation.
+As we have discussed in the beginning that planning can be done for anything, so in a business organization it can be done for various purposes right from reaching the vision to its regular business activities, but their names, ways, and planning techniques are different.
+Strategic Planning and Operational Planning are two types of planning process performed by the managers and executives of the organization.

 Strategic Plans are made to achieve the vision, mission, goals, and objectives.
 On the other hand, Operational Plans are made to effectively perform the basic activities of the business in order to achieve tactical objectives.